HydrologicEngineeringCenter/hec-python-library/rtd_docs/jython-methods/generateRegularIntervalTimeSeries.rst

 Generates and returns a new regular (possibly local regular) interval time series with the specified times, values, and qualities.

-This is a static method and must be called on the ``TimeSeires`` class instead of a instance.
+This is a static method and must be called on the ``TimeSeries`` class instead of a instance.

 **Example:**